cettia/cettia.github.io/guides/cettia-tutorial.md

 A socket always is in a specific state, such as opened or closed, and its state keeps changing based on the state of the underlying transport.
 Cettia defines the state transition diagram for the client socket and the server socket and provides various built-in events, which allows fine-grained handling of a socket when a state transition occurs.
 If you make good use of these diagrams and built-in events, you can easily handle stateful sockets in an event-driven way without having to manage their states by yourself.

-Add the following code to the socket handler in the `CettiaConfigListener`.
+Add the following code to the socket handler in the `CettiaInitializer`.
 It logs the socket's state when a state transition occurs.

 ```java
 Action<Void> logState = v -> System.out.println(socket + " " + socket.state());